jason-qin2/JobDash/README.md

 cd local-job-finder
 npm start
 ```
-The front will be on http://localhost:3000/
+The fronted will be on http://localhost:3000/